‘Storage Wars’ 2017 Returning Soon! Which Star Was Axed, Who Is Still On Show?

 A post shared by darrellgambler (@darrellgambler) on

 As Inquisitr previously reported, Brandi and Jarrod are back on the show for the tenth season.
 According to her social media, over the summer, Brandi went to the Guns and Roses show that just toured with the epic return of original members including Slash.
-Brandi posted a photo on her Instagram looking very Axl circa 87, complete with bandana and shades.
+Brandi posted a photo on her Instagram looking very Axl circa 87, complete with bandanna and shades.
 There is no doubt she oozes that rock star quality.

-Jarrod is the owner of Outlaw Apparel and is actively promoting his line of t-shirts, tanks, sweatshirts, and headwear for men, women, and children.
+Jarrod is the owner of Outlaw Apparel and is actively promoting his line of t-shirts, tanks, sweatshirts and headwear for men, women and children.

 Despite their busy work and filming schedules, there is no doubt that the couple’s focus is always on their family.
 They went out to Disney this summer and took a beautiful family photo of the four of them.

 But what about Storage Wars?
 Thanks to Jarrod’s Facebook page, he has filled it with photos, so it is easy to determine who is definitely back!
-Posting a nice photo of Ivy, Dan, and himself, Jarrod confirmed that Ivy Calvin and Dan Dotson are back on the show.
+Posting a nice photo of Ivy, Dan and himself, Jarrod confirmed that Ivy Calvin and Dan Dotson are back on the show.

 Auctioneer Dan Dotson and his wife Laura are mainstays on Storage Wars.
 Her catch phrase of “Don’t forget to pay the lady” was an alteration to “Don’t forget to pay the blonde.”
 She spoke to TVRuckus and explained how she got this trademark slogan.